InayatKang/Optimizing-Crop-Health-and-Water-Usage-through-IoT-Drone-Systems/README.md

 ## Future Improvements
 - Integration with machine learning models for more precise predictions.
-- Automated alert systems for irrigation recommendations.
+- Aiming for the skies!
-- Expanding support for additional sensors and data inputs.